On the nature of Gamergate

 I’m not kidding: nobody (but God) can know for sure.
 This is because the movement arguably has no leader and no demands, so its exact goal is very difficult to pin down.
 The term participants usually use to define the nature of the movement is “a consumer revolt”, with no fixed structure.
 Think #OccupyWallStreet.

-Where it gets interesting is that there has even been an active rejection of the idea of setting goals or formulating demands (as seen in this document, which used to be shared amongst Gamergaters, although it does seem to be less prominent now).
+Where it gets interesting is that there has even been an active rejection of the idea of setting goals or formulating demands (as seen in this document, which used to be shared amongst Gamergaters, although it does seem to be less prominent now -the original is gone, here’s a copy-).
 So, again, with no goal or demand or philosophy, and the active refusal to set them, it is impossible – almost by design – to say what the movement actually stands for.
 Of course this makes talking about the movement’s goals tricky, for good or ill.
 But mostly for ill: if it’s cool, then it’s cool, end of story.
 But if it isn’t cool, then there’s no representation to address, no body to debate with, no clear point to refute.
 And participants make the best of that “flaw”.

 I have, more than once, heard Gamergaters say that you shouldn’t believe what you read or hear, but rather “ask the people”, because this is a people’s movement.
 This was usually in response to accusations that Gamergate promotes harassment of women.
 As there is no leader or list of demands to point to and explain that this isn’t what Gamergate stands for, individuals who want to refute these accusations are left with no choice but to assure you that this is not what they, as an individual, stand for.
 And that you’d know that if you bothered to ask.